Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

-This formulation will give more flexibility in forming the design matrix, which basically acts as a weighting kernel in the observation space.
-For example, one can define the design matrix following the approach used to define the covariance weighting kernels presented in~\cite{attia2018_oed_loc}.
-Moreover, this will enable us to fix the size of the design space to that of the observation space, even when spatiotemporal correlations are considered, thus reducing the computational cost of solving the OED optimization problem.
+This shows that the dimension of the design is independent from the size of the temporal domain and is generally much less than the dimension of the space-time domain.
+Additionally, this formulation gives more flexibility in forming the design matrix, which acts as a weighting kernel in the observation space.
+For example, one can define the design matrix following the approach used to define the covariance weighting kernels in~\cite{attia2018_oed_loc}.
+In fact, this formulation has some similarity with spatial covariance localization widely used in the numerical weather prediction applications to remove spurious correlations in ensemble-based prior covariance matrices.
+Conversely, here we define a design matrix $\designmat$ to weight/localize covariances between observational sensors based on their respective contribution to the uncertainty of the inversion parameter.
+If one believes that the effect of correlation on the design should decay in space or in the presence of spurious correlations in observation errors, one can encode this decay in the definition of the weighting function $\varweightfunc$, in other words, the entries of the design matrix $\designmat$.
+This formulation will enable us to fix the size of the design space to that of the observation space, even when spatiotemporal correlations are considered, thus reducing the computational cost of solving the OED optimization problem.